meganlsmith/selectionandmigration/docs/filet.md

 python msmove_matchpi.py -t theta -p rho -w window_size -r replicates -d divergence_time -i feature_vector -o output_directory -s prefix -m path_to_msmove -f path_to_FILET
 ```

-# Calculating summary statistics
+# Calculating summary statistics (training and testing SLiM datasets)

-First, create a directory that contains properly formatted ms-style data for each of the training models.
+First, you should  have a directory that contains properly formatted ms-style data for each of the training models.
 There should be one file per model.
 To combine all simulations into a single, properly formatted file, follow the example below.
 You can find the msmovecommand.txt file [here](https://github.com/meganlsmith/selectionandmigration/blob/main/data/msmovecommand.txt).

 ```
 # in this example, all *ms.out files for the p1_p2 background selection simulations with divergence time 1250 are stored in p1_p2_bgs_drosophila_1250.